paracrawl/Domain_Adaptation/README.md

 * Domain Matched Data:
   * The subset of Pool Data that is determined to be similar to the Domain Sample Data.
   * This data is bilingual and suitable for training a domain specific engine.
+* Language Codes:
+  * These are based on ISO 639-1 (http://www.loc.gov/standards/iso639-2/php/code_list.php), which represents most major languages in the world and is used frequently by many tools such as Moses to indicate the language for tokenization and other processing.
+  * The Pool Data should be stored based on Language Code.
+If you need to use alternate language codes, then the Pool Data file structure and Tokenizer must have matching language codes.

 ----
 ## Installation